ZupIT/beagle-docs/content/en/ios/customization/dependencies/log-system.md

 1. **Network:** related to the network layer, information and error messages for each request, response and network URL construction.
 2. **Decoding:** displays messages every time a `parse` error occurs.
 3. **Navigation:** informative messages that describes the navigations inside the server driven flow and possible errors may occur.
-4. **Form:** related to forms.

-It is possible to disable the triggered log messages.
-Beagle will not call the Log's API, even if it is default or customized.
-You will need to change the attribute `isLoggingEnabled` of `BeagleDependencies` to `false`.
+It is possible to disable the triggered log messages simple by not configuring a Logger in dependencies.

 The log messages can be filtered using these categories names and the application main package identifier as a subsystems.